awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{% /notice %}}

-This are some of the characteristics and functionality that make Amazon EC2 Auto Scaling groups the right choice for most workloads:
+These are some of the characteristics and functionality that make Amazon EC2 Auto Scaling groups the right choice for most workloads:

 1. **Instance distribution & Availability Zone rebalancing**: Amazon EC2 Auto Scaling Groups attempt to distribute instances evenly to maximise the High availability of your workloads.
 [Instance Distribution & AZ Rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.Rebalancing)